Best Times to Visit San Juan, Puerto Rico

 Frequently Asked Questions

-What is the best time of year to visit San Juan to avoid crowds and hurricane season?
+What is the best time of year to visit San Juan for pleasant weather and fewer crowds?

-For a sweet spot of pleasant weather and fewer crowds, I recommend visiting San Juan during the shoulder seasons – April-May or September-October.
-You'll miss the peak summer heat and the hurricane season (June-November), while still enjoying warm temperatures and sunshine.
-Plus, you'll find better deals on flights and accommodations.
+For the sweet spot of good weather and fewer crowds, I recommend visiting San Juan during the shoulder seasons: April-May or September-October.
+You'll escape the peak summer heat and hurricane season's higher prices and potential disruptions, while still enjoying warm temperatures perfect for exploring the city and beaches.
+Plus, the ocean is usually calmer during these months.

 What are some local customs or cultural considerations I should be aware of when visiting San Juan?

-How easy is it to get around San Juan without a car, and what's the best way to explore Old San Juan?
+How easy is it to get around San Juan without a car, and what's the best way to do it?

 What are some hidden gems or lesser-known spots in San Juan that you would recommend?

-Skip the touristy beaches and head to Luquillo Beach for a more local vibe and delicious kiosks serving fresh seafood.
-For a unique experience, explore the Castillo San Felipe del Morro at sunset – the views are breathtaking and the crowds thin out.
-Also, wander through the Santurce neighborhood for vibrant street art and cool cafes.
+Skip the crowded Condado Beach and head to Luquillo Beach for a more local experience with kiosks offering delicious food.
+For a unique cultural experience, explore the Santurce neighborhood, known for its vibrant street art and independent shops.
+And don't miss the Castillo San Felipe del Morro at sunset – the crowds thin out, and the views are magical.

 Ready to Plan Your Trip?